JuanLee10/doomsdayAlgo/README.md

     npm install
     npm start

-Afterwards press i (ios) a (android).
+Afterwards press i for ios or a for android.
 I used expo go and iphone simulator from xcode.

 [For ios simulator help click here](https://youtu.be/VozPNrt-LfE?t=2253)